home-assistant/home-assistant.io/source/getting-started/index.markdown

 ![Shutdown Home Assistant](http://i.imgur.com/QGIrkgJ.png)

 <p class='note'>
 NOTE: Make sure your Home Assistant installation is working correctly before trying to launch as a background process.
-You can use `tail -f ~/.homeassistant/home-assistant.log` to review any errors.
-You can press CTRL-C to exit the log.
+You can use `tail -f ~/.homeassistant/home-assistant.log` to review any errors or `tail -f ~/nohup.log` to view a more verbose version.
+You can press CTRL-C to exit either of the logs.
 </p>

 </div>